WASdev/azure.websphere-traditional.singleserver/docs/howto-update-for-was-fixpack.md

    * Increase the [version number](https://github.com/WASdev/azure.websphere-traditional.singleserver/blob/main/pom.xml#L22) which is specified in the `pom.xml`
    * Also update the [`twasImageVersion`](https://github.com/WASdev/azure.websphere-traditional.singleserver/blob/main/src/main/bicep/config.json#L13) in the `config.json` (obtained from publish step)
    * Get the PR merged
+1. If creating a new Plan, update the `pid` value as described in [How Azure customer usage attribution works in the IBM Partner Center offers](https://github.com/WASdev/azure.websphere-traditional.image/blob/main/docs/howto-update-pids.md).

 1. How to run CI/CD?
    * Go to [Actions](https://github.com/WASdev/azure.websphere-traditional.singleserver/actions) > Click `integration-test` > Click to expand `Run workflow` > Click `Run workflow` > Refresh the page